bw0rth/pync/docs/source/options/execute.rst

 There are two options that can provide this functionality, the **-e** option and the **-c** option.

-Running a Command with -e
+Running a Command With -e
 =========================
 The **-e** option takes the full pathname of a command to execute, along with any arguments.